shravanpatel30/Quantum-MasterChef/README.md

 - Only use `.draw('mpl')` once at the end of your quantum circuit so that the game displays your quantum circuit without problems.
 - To promote some good practices in creating quantum circuits using qiskit, make sure you only use `.initialize()` method to initialize your circuit (this is the best way to initialize the circuit at the start).

+So, put on your chef's hat and quantum goggles, and let's start cooking up some quantum states!
+Are you ready to become the next Quantum MasterChef?